Yanet-ta/Rainy/README.md

 #### Next versions:
-* Second view controller to get weaather forecast for any cities from list.
+* Second view controller to get weather forecast for any cities from list.